top of page

 Picnic in Early Spring: the artist's view

 More than once, I unsuccessfully attempted to add color to Picnic in Early Spring.
-But it didn't look right.
+But it never looked right.
 Black and white just looked better.
-But what finally gave me confidence in that decision was when two, different people picked this print out of my other prints and giving it unsolicited praise.
+But what finally gave me confidence in that decision was when two, different people picked this print out of my other prints and give it unsolicited praise.
 It caused me to look at the picture differently–for what it had, as opposed to what it did not have.

-If you ask a Japanese, "What is your favorite color?" a fair number of people will answer black or white.
-But Americans rarely seem to choose one of those colors as their favorite.* In fact, Americans often think of black & white as non-color or the absence of color–monochrome–as though something is missing.
-But in traditional, Japanese brush & ink drawings, or in woodblock prints, white often functions as a color.
+If you ask a Japanese, "What is your favorite color?" a fair number of people will choose black or white.
+But Americans rarely seem to choose one of those colors as their favorite.* In fact, Americans often think of black & white as non-color or the absence of color (monochrome)–as though something is missing.
+But in traditional, Japanese brush & ink drawings, or in woodblock prints, white paper often functions as a color.
 It isn't just blank paper in the background–it has the energy and character of color.
-For example, in the same picture, white can in some places appear to be in front of black (or another color) and in other places appear to be behind it.
+For example, the white in a picture can appear to be in front of black or other colors in some places and in other places appear to be behind them–moving forward or backward like any other color can do.

-The white sky in Picnic in Early Spring is not blank, but creates negative shapes with presence.
-In the remainder of the picture, the absence of "color" allows other elements of art to shine.
-Varied textures are prominent everywhere in this picture.
-These textures, and lines, become more prominent because they are in black and white rather than competing with "color."
+The white sky in Picnic in Early Spring is not blank, but the spaces between the trees have presence and visual energy.
+And in the remainder of the picture, the absence of color allows other elements of art to shine.
+For example, varied textures are prominent everywhere.
+These textures, and lines, actually become more prominent because they are in black and white and don't have to compete with color.

-Many textures flow around the creek.
-And the graceful, vertical lines of the tree trunks in the left foreground counter the creek bend, creating a kind of large D-shape.
-This tree, along with the dark tree on the right, bookends the open space where the family sits.
-And the details of the sod along the bottom of the picture draw the viewer right up onto the edge of that space.
+Both sides of the creek are covered with various textures.
+And the graceful lines of the 3 trunks in the left foreground join the creek bend to create a large D-shape that pushes your eye toward the family.
+This tree on the left, along with the dark tree on the right, bookend the open space where the family sits.
+And the details of the sod along the bottom of the picture draw the viewer onto the edge of that space.

 Dad-Detail-100dpi-Quality11.jpg